 Here is a list of ideas that could help you move in the right direction to declutter and refocus.
 Not every tip will fit your lifestyle, so choose a few that do and apply them in the new year.

 Don’t just get things done; get the right things done.
 Results are always more important than the time it takes to achieve them.
 Stop and ask yourself if what you are working on is worth the effort.
 Is it helping you achieve your goals?
 Don’t get caught up in other things, even those that seem urgent, unless they are also important to achieve your goals.

-“Losing weight,” “exercise more,” and “stay fit and healthy” are the most common New Year’s resolutions for Americans.
+“Losing weight,” “exercise more,” and “stay fit and healthy” are the most common New Year’s resolutions.
 It’s easy enough to start diet and exercise programs but the trick is to find the one that is sustainable.

 Whether it is a physical notebook or a note page on your smartphone, write down everything that needs to get done.
 Be very comprehensive with the list so there is less mental clutter with things to remember.
 Even if you can’t get everything crossed off the same day it will help you stay on track and accomplished.

 Take your notebook list to the calendar and make sure it’s updated with appointments, events, etc. so you know what’s planned for each minute of the day.
 Always give yourself at least 5 minutes before each appointment or task, so that you can take a transitional pause and a deep breath, to get yourself fully ready for whatever the next task that comes your way.
 You may want to utilize the electronic reminder or notification that works for you.